BettercareHealth/bettercare/childhood-tb/0-1-titlepage.md

 Childhood TB
 {:.titlepage-title}

-Care and treatment in the clinic {:.titlepage-subtitle}
+Care and treatment in the&nbsp;clinic {:.titlepage-subtitle}

-Written by Dave Woods and Robert Gie {:.titlepage-author}
+Written by Dave Woods and Robert&nbsp;Gie {:.titlepage-author}

-with the Desmond Tutu Tuberculosis Centre {:.titlepage-author}
+with the Desmond Tutu Tuberculosis&nbsp;Centre {:.titlepage-author}

 ![Bettercare logo](images/bettercare-logo.svg){:.titlepage-logo}